US tax on my UK lump sum pension withdrawal

 The Tax Treaty Article 17(2) says:

-The IRS will argue that the 25% you withdrew from your pension was NOT a lump sum and they will seek to tax you on the amount accordingly.
+In other words, a lump-sum payment withdrawn from a pension set up in the UK and owned by a UK resident will only be taxed in the UK.
+However, the IRS will argue that the 25% you withdrew from your pension was NOT a lump sum, and they will seek to tax you on the amount accordingly.

 Why use the IRS Streamlined Tax Amnesty Program?